Every day can feel like a battle to survive, yet we deeply long to break free from the shackles of mere existence and learn to thrive.

 Direct your outward focus

-The most significant difference between thriving and surviving just might come down to what you direct your focus.
+The most significant difference between thriving and surviving might be how you direct your focus.

 We can focus on doing the bare minimum to keep ourselves alive or treat ourselves with care.

-We can wake up every day and remain in the place we are now or seek growth.
+We can wake up daily and remain where we are now or seek growth.